Skip to main content

 What Is the Core Principle of Voluntariness?

 The core principle of voluntariness is the absence of coercion.
 An employer cannot mandate participation in a wellness program that involves medical examinations or inquiries about your health status.
-This means you cannot be required to complete a or undergo a biometric screening to maintain your employment or health benefits.
+This means you cannot be required to complete a health risk assessment or undergo a biometric screening to maintain your employment or health benefits.

 The decision to share aspects of your health story must be an affirmative one, made with full knowledge and without undue influence.
 This protection allows you to engage with programs that you believe will genuinely support your health, rather than feeling compelled to participate out of a sense of obligation.